faithdennis/reddit-data-pipeline/data/README.md

 # DATA Directory

-Use this directory to place any large files.
-**Everything** in this directory is excluded from git.

-This means that when you push to GitHub, the files will not be visible.
+Due to the size of the data and GitHub data upload limits, the data used in this project is not able to be uploaded.
+The data is instead provided at the link here: https://drive.google.com/drive/folders/1J0BpVTqBT5xFwslV30wg1vk81qfH_W0L?usp=drive_link